jhhest/docker-server/README.md

 ## Docker compose

 > There are several way's of setting up containers with docker.
 Docker compose is one way of setting up containers.
+You can view my docker-compose file as an example.

+The volumes you map from a container to a folder outside of the container must have the right user rights.

+In example for node red to work to folder must have read and write permissions from the normal user.

+sudo chown -R 1000:1000 path/to/your/node-red/data

 ### todo
 - https://www.raspberrypi.org/forums/viewtopic.php?t=237735